MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extension-alias.md

 command = vm list-ip-addresses --resource-group {{ resourceGroup } --name {{ vmName }} --query [0].virtualMachine.network.publicIpAddresses[0].ipAddress
 ```

-When invoking this command, you use positional arguments.
-The following example uses the new alias to get the IP information for the vm `MyVM` in the `MyResourceGroup` resource group.
+When running this command, you give values to the positional arguments.
+This example gets the IP information for the vm `MyVM` in the `MyResourceGroup` resource group.

 ```azruecli
 az get-vm-ip MyResourceGroup MyVM
 ```

 You can also use environment variables in commands invoked by aliases.
 These environment variables are evaluated at runtime.
-The following example adds the `create-rgrp` command, which creates a new resource group in `eastus` and adds a tag indicating that the locally logged in user is the owner of it.
+The next example adds the `create-rgrp` alias, which creates a new resource group in `eastus` and adds an `owner` tag with the value of the local `USER` environment variable.

 ```
 [create-rgrp {{ groupName }}]
 command = group create --name {{ groupName }} --location eastus --tags owner=$USER
 ```

-## Process arguments using Jinja 2 templates
+## Process arguments using Jinja2 templates

 Argument substitution in the alias extension is performed by [Jinja2](http://jinja.pocoo.org/docs/2.10/) and so when
 expanding a positional argument, you have access to the full capabilities of the jinja template engine.
-This allows you to perform actions like data extraction and substitution on strings.
-The following example shows how the functionality of jinja templates can be used to create an alias command which takes a storage URL, and extracts the account and container names from it.
+Templates allow you to perform actions like data extraction and substitution on strings.
+The next example uses the functionality of Jinja2 templates to create an alias command that takes a storage URL and extracts the account and container names.

 ```
 [storage-ls {{ url }}]